Skip to content

 Location REST API

-Every published content item must have at least one Location.
-One content item can have more that one Location, which means it is presented in more than one place in the content tree.
+Every published content item must have at least one location.
+One content item can have more that one location, which means it's presented in more than one place in the content tree.

 1